bogarrichard/Ducktales_DuckieTown_ReinforcementLearning/README.md

 ## Getting started

-The following instructions are meant to be executed on Ubuntu.
+The following instructions are to be executed on Linux.
 (We executed it successfully on Ubuntu 18.04.3 LTS)

 ### 1. The following parts are inevitable